 In this case, it is very easy for us to recommend the Langham London which is located just off Regent Street in Central London and is one of the better hotels in London with great service, good size rooms, and many amenities.
 Although be aware, the price will match the service, so it won’t be cheap but you should still compare prices.

-A personal favourite of ours is situated just minutes walk from Regent Street but is in a quiet and upmarket neighbourhood called Marylebone.
+A personal favorite of ours is situated just minutes walk from Regent Street but is in a quiet and upmarket neighborhood called Marylebone.
 The hotel is close to many shops, has a very nice swimming pool and is called The Marylebone Hotel, you can compare prices here.

 Central London hotels can be very expensive and if you try to look for something cheaper in the centre, chances are the hotel will be of lower quality too.
 Therefore, it is our recommendation that for good 3 star hotels you should look a bit further out of Central London, and find a hotel in Zone 2, close to an Underground station and local busses.
 One such hotel we recommend is the Quality Hotel Hampstead, and you can compare prices here.